 The quantities of basic products available under this provision are determined with the aid of a supply balance.
 This supply balance is drawn up by the Commission based on a comparison between available funds and the forecast refund requirements - account being taken of the situation on the Community market for the commodities concerned, so as to ensure prudent management.
 These quantities are subject to review at regular intervals in order to take account of developments in economic and regulatory factors.
 The total quantities available under this scheme are to be published no later than 30 September of each year.

 These quantities are allocated by way of Inward Processing (IP) Certificates.
-Applications for IP certificates are limited to those operators who are titular holder of a valid refund certificate or who were the titular holder of a refund certificate in the previous year.
-However, operators who were granted a refund from the small exporter's reserve during the current or previous budget year may also apply.
+Applications for IP certificates are limited to those operators who are titular holder of a valid refund certificate or who were the titular holders of a refund certificate in the previous budget period.
+However, operators who were granted a refund from the small exporter's reserve during the current or previous budget period may also apply.

 IP certificates are valid until the end of the third month following that in which they are applied for.
 On presentation during its period of validity of an IP certificate or an extract therefrom, an operator may make a single application to the customs authority in a Member State for authorization to use inward processing arrangements for a quantity of basic products less than or equal to the quantity referred to in the certificate (the economic conditions referred to in Article 117(c) of regulation (EEC) No 2913/92 shall be deemed to have been met).